fioritracker/help/docs/core/SPS03/conf.md

 ## 1. Modify config

-This function allows you to set [configuration parameters](conf-params.md).
+The "Modify config" function allows you to set [configuration parameters](conf-params.md).

 ## 2. Modify area codes

-This function allows you to set you functional area codes.
+The "Modify area codes" function allows you to define the names of the areas used in your project.

 ## 3. Modify application types